walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the Internet Explorer prompt to run the installer for the Dependency Agent.](images/Exercise1/da-win-run.png)

 11. Close the virtual machine connection window for the **smarthotelweb1** VM.
-Connect to the **smarthotelweb2** VM and repeat the installation process for both agents (the administrator password is the same as for smarthotelweb1).
+Connect to the **smarthotelweb2** VM and repeat the installation process (steps 8-10) for both agents (the administrator password is the same as for smarthotelweb1).

     You will now deploy the Linux versions of the Microsoft Monitoring Agent and Dependency Agent on the UbuntuWAF VM.
 To do so, you will first connect to the UbuntuWAF remotely using an SSH session to the IP address of the SmartHotelHost.
 The SmartHotelHost has been pre-configured with a NAT rule which forwards SSH connections to the UbuntuWAF VM.